How to Send Super Personalized Emails (That Prospects Actually Want to Read)

 Connecting the dots: try Mondays at 1 PM and 11 AM & Tuesdays at 1 PM and 11 AM.
 See if you get a spike in replies, then work from there.

 And remember, it’s all about what resonates with your specific audience.
-Use this data as a starting point for your own testing.
+Use this data as a starting point for your own testing.10 Cold Email Formulas That Just Plain WorkSee how B2B sales professionals are using these cold email templates to engage more prospects, fill the top of their funnel and build more sales pipeline faster.

 4. Reference Specific Hiring Pain Points